 Nancy Thayer’s work has been translated into many languages, including German, Finnish, Hebrew, Russian, Turkish, French, Portuguese, Spanish, Dutch, Serbo-Croatian, Swedish, Danish, and Polish.
 Her novels have been condensed or excerpted in several literary reviews and magazines, including Redbook and Good Housekeeping, England’s Cosmopolitan, Holland’s Viva, and South Africa’s Personality.

 Nancy Thayer has a B.A. and M.A. in English literature from the University of Missouri at Kansas City.
 She was a Fellow at the Breadloaf Writers’ Conference.
-She has lived on Nantucket Island year-round for twenty-eight years with her husband Charley Walters.
+She has lived on Nantucket Island year-round for thirty-three years with her husband Charley Walters.
 Her daughter is the novelist Samantha Wilde.

 Lands’ End chose Summer Breeze as “the book to put in your beach bag this summer.”

 The Boston Globe: “Thayer has the knack of creating likeable characters who grapple with problems that will strike a chord with many readers.”

 Janet Maslin of The New York Times called Summer House “a well-wrought, appealing book packed with literally down to earth charm.”

 The Miami Herald says, “Thayer portrays beautifully the small moments, inside stories and shared histories that build families. . .Summer House reminds us that life is complicated and that the simple pleasures of family togetherness are too precious to take granted.”

 “Beachcombers hits home for those of us who have loved, lost, and forgiven ourselves and others in the quest for love and serenity,” from the Wichita Falls Times Record News.

 The Hot Flash Club was a New York Times Guilty Pleasures Pick, called “Frank and entertaining” by Janet Maslin.